CCRI-Cyberknights/stemday_2025/README.md

 * **Test both guided and solo builds before release**
 * **.pyz is the only runtime path on student VMs** — ensures no bytecode mismatch
 * Admin-only JSONs (`validation_unlocks*.json`) **stay in admin repo only**

+---

+## 📖 Contributing

+If you want to contribute to this project, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.
+It explains branching, workflows, and best practices for making changes.